github/docs/content/organizations/collaborating-with-your-team/about-team-discussions.md

 By default, if your username is mentioned in a team discussion, you'll receive notifications for the post mentioning your username and any replies to that post.
 Also, by default, if you reply to a post, you will receive notifications for other replies to the post.

-To turn off notifications for team discussions, you can unsubscribe to a specific discussion post or change your notification settings to unwatch or completely ignore a specific team's discussions.
-You can subscribe to notifications for a specific discussion post even if you're unwatching that team's discussions.
+To turn off notifications for team discussions, you can unsubscribe to a specific discussion post or change your notification settings to un-watch or completely ignore a specific team's discussions.
+You can subscribe to notifications for a specific discussion post even if you're un-watching that team's discussions.

 For more information, see "[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions)" and "[Nested teams](/articles/about-teams/#nested-teams)."